Macquarie Centre: Future

 Plans for the $1 billion redevelopment which included towers have been given approval.
 The plans would include 1,000 new apartments in four tower blocks, 5,000m² of dedicated community space, including a library and public creative hub.
 The towers will range in height from 26 to 33 storeys, and adding another 2,175 car parking spaces.
 A new station plaza between Macquarie University station and the centre is also part of the plan.
 The development will unfold in stages over several years and future applications will be developed.
 This mixed use development has been approved on 15 November 2016.

 As part of Stage 2 planning being approved, it was announced on 16 January 2019 that Macquarie Ice Rink would close on 31 January 2020 for demolition to make way for the new retail and residential towers.

 In February 2019, AMP Capital Shopping Centres announced it had decided to preserve the ice rink.
 This was largely due to the large public outcry regarding the removal of the iconic rink.

 Tenants

 Macquarie Centre has 134,900m² of floor space.
 The major retailers include David Jones, Myer, Big W, Kmart, Aldi, Coles, Woolworths, Cotton On, H&M, Uniqlo, Zara, JB Hi-Fi, Rebel, Fitness First, Timezone, Strike Bowling Bar, Macquarie Ice Rink and Event Cinemas.

 Transport

 Macquarie University station is adjacent to Macquarie Centre with Metro North West & Bankstown Line trains running from Tallawong to Sydenham.

 Macquarie Centre has bus connections to the Sydney CBD, North Shore, Northern Sydney and Greater Western Sydney, as well as local surrounding suburbs.
-It is served by Busways, CDC NSW and Transit Systems.
+It is served by State Transit Authority of NSW, CDC NSW and Transit Systems.
 The majority of its bus services are located in Herring Road in front of the shopping centre's main entrance.

 Macquarie Centre has multi level car parks with 4,900 spaces.